munificent/craftinginterpreters/book/the-lox-language.md

 There are two main <span name="gc">techniques</span> for managing memory:
-**reference counting** and **tracing garbage collection** (usually just called **"garbage collection"** or **"GC"**).
+**reference counting** and **tracing garbage collection** (usually just called **garbage collection** or **GC**).
 Ref counters are much simpler to implement -- I think that's why Perl, PHP, and Python all started out using them.
 But, over time, the limitations of ref counting become too troublesome.
-All of those languages eventually ended up adding a full tracing GC or at least enough of one to clean up object cycles.
+All of those languages eventually ended up adding a full tracing GC, or at least enough of one to clean up object cycles.

 <aside name="gc">